 More than likely, you haven't quite considered your sales and marketing to be the "peanut butter and jelly" of your company.
-But, in 2020, alignment between those two teams is more critical than ever.
+But, sales and marketing alignment is more critical than you think.

-Simply put, alignment between marketing and sales is really about focusing on the customer -- and, in 2019, the customer's buying behavior has changed significantly.
+Simply put, alignment between marketing and sales is really about focusing on the customer — and, today, the customer's buying behavior has changed significantly.

 Fortunately, the better you can align your sales and marketing teams, the more likely you are to delight a prospect.
-In fact, organizations with tightly aligned sales and marketing teams experience 36% higher customer retention rates.
+In fact, organizations with tightly aligned sales and marketing teams are 6% more likely to exceed revenue goals.

 Definition of Sales and Marketing